MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-card-gallery.md

 | Date only                         | Title, Description                      |
 | Date and time                     | Title, Description                      |

-## Style a card gallery
+## Style and configure your card gallery in design studio

-1. Select on the styling tab in toolbar

-1. Set the styling properties.
-Styling properties can be configured at the Gallery, Card, and Element level (Style)
+You can [style your card gallery](customize-pages.md#edit-components) by configuring style properties at the gallery, card, and element level.

+### Search filtering

-1. Turn on/off the Enable search toggle to add/remove search filtering
+Turn on/off the **Enable search** toggle to add or remove search filtering.

+### Preview your card gallery

 After Card gallery is configured, you can see the preview on canvas with sample data.

+>[!NOTE]
-Like all other data controls, set permissions to allow site visitors to view and interact with Card gallery.
-For more information, see [Configuring table permissions](../security/table-permissions.md).
+> You must [set table permissions](../security/table-permissions.md) to allow site visitors to view and interact with your card gallery.

 ## Edit card gallery with Liquid